 - Performing a careful and thorough medical exam, which can help rule out other possible causes of symptoms

-- Asking about family medical histories, including any history of mental illness
+- Asking about family medical histories, including any history of mental illness and/or substance abuse

 Seek and Stick with Treatment